-Additionally, Axtel has a bilateral loan with Export Development Canada for up to US\$50 million, or its equivalent in pesos, due on June 1, 2021.
-As of December 31, 2020, US\$47 million and Ps.
-50 million were withdrawn.
-For the Pesodenominated portion, interests are payable monthly at TIIE28d + 1.375%; and for the USD-denominated portion, at Libor 1M + 1.625%.
+Additionally, Axtel has a bilateral loan with Export Development Canada for up to US\$50 million, or its equivalent in pesos, due in June 2024.
+On September 27, 2021, the Company prepaid US \$20 million of the loan principal in dollars.
+As of December 31, 2021, the drawn balance is US \$29 million.

 Although the Company believes that it will be able to meet its debt obligations and finance its operating needs in the future with the operating cash flow, the Company may periodically seek to obtain additional financing in the capital market depending on market conditions and its financial needs.
-The Company will continue to focus its investments in fixed assets and manage its working capital, including the collection of its accounts receivable and the management of its accounts payable.
+The Company will continue to focus its investments on fixed assets and manage its working capital, including the collection of its accounts receivable and the management of its accounts payable.